Paul Vario

 Paul Vario (July 10, 1914 – May 3, 1988) was an American mobster and made man in the Lucchese crime family.
 Vario was a caporegime and had his own crew of mobsters in Brooklyn, New York.
-Following the testimony of Henry Hill, Vario was convicted in 1984, of fraud, and sentenced to four years in prison, followed by a conviction for extortion in 1985, and an additional sentence of 10 years in prison.
-He died on May 3, 1988, of lung failure in prison.
+Following the testimony of Henry Hill, Vario was convicted in 1984 of fraud and was sentenced to four years in prison, followed by a conviction for extortion in 1985 and an additional sentence of 10 years in prison.
+He died on May 3, 1988, of respiratory failure in prison.

 He was portrayed as Paul Cicero by Paul Sorvino in the Martin Scorsese film Goodfellas.